kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    * Import maputils module
    * Get data from a FITS file or another source
    * Create a plot window and tell it where to plot your data
-   * From the object that contains your data, derive a plotable object
+   * From the object that contains your data, derive new objects
-   * With the methods of that object, plot an image, contours, graticule etc.
+   * With the methods of these new objects, plot an image, contours, graticule etc.
    * Do the actual plotting and in a second step fine tune plot properties of various objects
    * Inspect, print or save your plot or save your new data to file on disk.